model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 to compare it to `self.len()` after `pop` mutates `self`.

 While `old` might appear like a function it is not.
-The implementation lifts the argument expression to old via AST rewrite to before the call to `pop` and binds it to a temporary variable.
+The implementation lifts the argument expression to old via AST rewrite in the `ensures` macro to before the call to `pop` and binds it to a temporary variable.
 This makes `old` syntax rather than a function, but also makes it very powerful as any expression is allowed in `old` including calculations, function calls etc. Our example would generate the code below:

 ```rs
 impl<T> Vec<T> {